SyncingShip/HadesMods/README.md

 1. Right click on Hades -> Verify through the Epic Games Store

 ## Compatibility
 The current mods in this repository work with eachother, as they affect different files in different locations.
 Just apply each patch in whatever order

-## Planned mods
-### Janus
-An expansion to Seed Recorder, with more information and logging in a spreadsheet
-### Quick Death
-A suicide button, for quickly resetting a run
-### Misc
-Adding new boons / gods
-Adding new UI elements, mod configuration menu
-Mod Loader

 ## How to create and share your own mods (Through patch files)
 Patch files are used to distribute mods without hosting modified copies of Supergiant's source code (Since I don't think they'd like that)